The Story of Tree of Life

 Rachel Ruach speaking at Send Off Ceremony for 2019 Tree of Life Initiates

 What are the values of the mainstream modern western culture?
-Though there is a moral awareness of being a good citizen, when private corporations rather than elders answer the question of values, we are inundated with images that promote looking sexy, staying thin and young, having the next great product, more media consumption, hyper-independence, being materially successful, and spending spare time recreating.
+Though there is a moral awareness of being a good citizen, when Capitalist Corporations rather than elders answer the question of values, we are inundated with images that promote looking sexy, staying young, having the next great product, more media consumption, hyper-independence, being materially successful, and spending spare time recreating.

 If these behaviors leave us feeling empty, depressed, and reaching into addiction – then maybe this isn’t our culture.